crypto-org-chain/chain-docs/docs/getting-started/signature-schemes.md

 There are two address types which require corresponding signature schemes:

-1. "RedeemAddress": Ethereum account address (for ERC20 reedem / backwards-compatibility); see `init/address.rs` in `chain-core`.
+1. "RedeemAddress": Ethereum account address (for ERC20 redeem / backwards-compatibility); see `init/address.rs` in `chain-core`.
 2. "Tree": threshold multisig addresses; records a root of a "Merklized Abstract Syntax Tree" where branches are "OR" operations and leafs are Blake3 hashes of aggregated X-only public keys:

 - [Merklized Abstract Syntax Tree](https://blockstream.com/2015/08/24/treesignatures/)